dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 The requires steps are:

-1. Go to (https:)
-1. Connecting a wallet (e.g Flint, Metamask, etc)
+1. Connect a wallet (e.g Flint, Metamask, etc)
 1. Go to "Staking" page and "Unstake" tab
-1. Enter the desired amount, accept Terms of Use and press "Stake" button
+1. Enter the desired amount on mADA to unstake, accept Terms of Use and press "Unstake" button
+1. The stMADA will be sent to the smart contract and the connected wallet address wil receive mADA

 <img src={unstake} className="img-full" alt="Unstaking" />